 Walking Down the Road Much-Traveled

 Running a business requires an integrated system of flexibility.
 More than a billing and revenue management system is required to maintain customer loyalty and user lifecycle management.
 Updating plans, adding plans and upgrades, downgrades, pro-rating, coupons, and upsells are some variables the business must manage.
-By adopting Evergent’s services to manage the billing and revenue management solutions, businesses are able to pay attention to details such as heightened customer experiences and subscription management with value-added services.
+By adopting Evergent’s services to manage the billing and revenue management solutions, businesses can pay attention to details such as heightened customer experiences and subscription management with value-added services.

 The latter option, however, which mostly includes off-the-shelf systems, may or may not be feasible for businesses as it may have certain inflexibilities around billing and rating functionalities.
-On this note, let us show you some of the underlying factors that constitute the build vs buy debate.
+On this note, let us show you some underlying factors that constitute the build vs buy debate.